easyserver-project/node-flags-ts/README.md

 ## Querying Flag Values

-A flag's value can be queried by either calling `flags.get('flagname')` or by querying the flags object directly `flags.FLAGS.flagname.get()`.
+A flag's value can be queried by either calling `flags.get('flagname')` or by querying the flags object directly `flags.Flags.flagname.get()`.

 The flag object also contains the following properties you may be interested in: